‘Wonder Woman’ Gal Gadot Gets Dragged Into a Real-Life Israel-Arab Spy Drama

 The tone of comments on Itani’s now disabled Facebook page suggest how high passions are running.
 “Burn in hell,” read one.
 “Go and live with the Zionists—Traitor!” says another.

-Itani was arrested Thursday while on his was home from a theater rehearsal.
+Itani was arrested Thursday while on his way home from a theater rehearsal.
 He is accused of “collaborating and communicating with the Israeli enemy.”

 His espionage reportedly comes in the form of a relationship with a woman who went by the name Collete Vianfi, which allegedly began on Facebook in 2014 when the two started exchanging messages.
 Speaking to investigators, Itani reportedly said that he believed he was communicating with a Swedish woman, and that she was “tall, with black hair and green eyes.”
-To begin with the conversation was innocent, they spoke of their relationship, “and the general situation in Lebanon” —this over the course of many months and into 2015.
+To begin with the conversation was innocent, they spoke of their relationship, “and the general situation in Lebanon”—this over the course of many months and into 2015.

 In Lebanon, frequently invaded and sometimes partially occupied by Israel in its ongoing wars with Palestinian and Hezbollah militants, mere contact with Israelis is technically a crime; simply befriending an Israeli on Facebook could be considered a violation of an anti-Israeli boycott law.
 Of course, this is largely theoretical legislation, and its enforcement is rare.
 But Lebanese security sources insist that Itani was aware of Vianfi’s true identity as an Israeli intelligence operative.